xtekky/gpt4free/README.md

 - [ ] 🚧 Improve Documentation (in /docs & Guides, Howtos, & Do video tutorials)
 - [x] Improve the provider status list & updates
 - [ ] Tutorials on how to reverse sites to write your own wrapper (PoC only ofc)
-- [ ] Improve the Bing wrapper. (might write a new wrapper in golang as it is very fast)
+- [x] Improve the Bing wrapper.
+(Wait and Retry or reuse conversation)
 - [ ] Write a standard provider performance test to improve the stability
 - [ ] Potential support and development of local models
 - [ ] 🚧 Improve compatibility and error handling